cisco/cisco-network-puppet-module/docs/README-agent-install.md

 This section is only required when running Puppet from the `guestshell`.

 #### *Step 1.
-Allocate Resources and Enable the guestshell*
+Enable the guestshell*

 The `guestshell` container environment is enabled by default on most platforms; however, the default disk and memory resources allotted to guestshell are typically too small to support Puppet agent requirements.
-The resource limits may be increased with the NX-OS CLI `guestshell resize` commands as shown.
+The resource limits may be increased with the NX-OS CLI `guestshell resize` commands as shown below.

 Resource| Recommended|
 :--|:--:|